Winifred Hector: Early life and education

 Winifred Emily Hector was born at Taunton in Somerset, the daughter of Sidney Charles Hector and Beatrice Dugdale Hector.
 Her father was an engine driver on the Great Western Railway.
 She attended Bishop Fox's School in Taunton, and completed 2 years of undergraduate study in English at Bedford College, London.
 However her near-sightedness ended her academic studies, so she turned her attention to nursing, as a student at St. Bartholomew's Hospital.
 Much later in life, she was awarded a Master of Philosophy (MPhil) degree at City University London, with research on the life of Ethel Gordon Fenwick, SRN 1, the first nurse on the General Nursing Council register 1921 [a ref] and a founder of the International Council of Nurses.

 Career

-Hector trained as a nurse at St Bartholomew's Hospital, London where she was "taught by a very frosty tutor", with a very formal and rigid approach. [a ref].
+Hector trained as a nurse at St. Bartholomew's Hospital, London where she was "taught by a very frosty tutor", with a very formal and rigid approach. [a ref].

 Hector was in charge of nurses' preliminary training at the Manchester Royal Infirmary at the beginning of World War II.
-She ran a surgical ward at St. Bartholomew's during the London Blitz, treating mainly acute injuries of bombing victims.
+She then ran a surgical ward at St. Bartholomew's Hospital during the London Blitz, treating mainly acute injuries of bombing victims.
 She moved into teaching, taking the position of senior tutor at the war's end.
-She established "one of the first university courses for nurses," at City University, beginning in 1968.
+She established "one of the first university courses for nurses," at City, University of London, beginning in 1968.